Water storage and waste rock landforms — Talison Lithium

 As the project progresses, our neighbours living near the mine may see changes in the amount of light, noise and dust.
 We understand this may create a negative impact to some people, and we will work extremely hard to minimise these impacts whether it is on our neighbours, our environment or anyone living in, or visiting, the South West.

-Latest update – February 2025
+Latest update – March 2025

 Talison is required to refer the proposal to State and Federal Environmental Agencies for assessment and approval, initially under the Environmental Protection Act 1986 and Environmental Protection and Biodiversity Conservation Act 1999.
 Both are public processes with opportunities for comment throughout 2025 and 2026.